-This base prospectus (the "Prospectus") relates to AB Sveriges Säkerställda Obligationer (publ) (The Swedish Covered Bond Corporation) ("SCBC" or the "Issuer") programme for continuous issuance of Swedish covered bonds (Sw. svenska säkerställda obligationer) under which fixed interest rate and floating interest rate covered bond loans (Sw. säkerställda obligationslån) ("Covered Bond Loans" or, when referred to individually, a "Covered Bond Loans") in SEK are issued in accordance with the Swedish Act on Issuance of Covered Bonds (Sw.
-Lag (2003:1223) om utgivning av säkerställda obligationer) (the "Covered Bonds Act") ("Covered Bonds" or, when referred to individually, a "Covered Bond") (the "Programme").
+This base prospectus (the "Prospectus") relates to AB Sveriges Säkerställda Obligationer (publ)'s (The Swedish Covered Bond Corporation) ("SCBC" or the "Issuer") programme for continuous issuance of Swedish covered bonds (Sw. svenska säkerställda obligationer) under which fixed interest rate and floating interest rate covered bond loans (Sw. säkerställda obligationslån) (the "Covered Bond Loans") or, when referred to individually, a "Covered Bond Loans" or, when referred to individually, a "Covered Bond Set") (the "Covered Bonds") (the "Covered Bonds") (the "Covered Bonds") (the "Programme").
 The decision to establish the Programme was passed by SCBC's board of directors on 31 March 2006.
 Decisions to raise Covered Bond Loans are made by persons who are authorised by the board of directors, or such person(s) authorised by them, to sign for SCBC.
 The loan amount under each Covered Bond Loan is determined once the sale of such Covered Bond Loan has been closed, i.e. on the relevant maturity date of each Covered Bond Loan.
 On 31 March 2006, SCBC obtained a licence by the Swedish Financial Supervisory Authority (Sw.
-Finansinspektionen) (the "SFSA") to conduct financing Business Act (Sw.
-Lag (2004:297) om bank- och finansieringsrörelse) (the "Banking and Financing Business Act") and to issue covered bonds in accordance with the Covered Bond Act.
+Finansinspektionen) (the "SFSA") to conduct financing operations under the Banking and Financing Business Act (Sw. lagen (2004:297) om bank- och finansieringsrörelse) (the "Banking and Financing Business Act") and to issue covered bonds in accordance with the Covered Bonds Act.